TomasBivainis/blog-template/README.md

 If you want an example of a blog post, check out the given example posts in the `posts` folder.

 Keep in mind, when generating the site, the framework scans the `posts` folder non-recursivelly.
 Meaning that markdown posts kept in a folder insde `posts` will not be generated.
+Files that are not markdown files (files whose extensions are not `.md`) will also be ignored.

 ## Customisation